mi4o4o/Vibrotactile_experiment_perception/README.md

 ### Round 3 – Combined

-**What varies:** Both intensity and spatiotemporal pattern simultaneously.
-Three intensity levels (low = 20%, medium = 60%, high = 100%) are fully crossed with the same six spatiotemporal patterns, yielding 18 unique stimulus combinations, each repeated 3 times, for 54 trials total.
+**What varies:** Both intensity and vibrotactile pattern simultaneously.
+Three intensity levels (low = 20%, medium = 60%, high = 100%) are fully crossed with the same six vibrotactile patterns, yielding 18 unique stimulus combinations, each repeated 3 times, for 54 trials total.

 **What participants do:** After each vibration, they select both a colour (same palette as Round 1) and a shape (same slider as Round 2).
 The selected shape is filled with the chosen colour in real time, giving a combined visual preview.
 Both responses must be given before continuing.

 **What it measures:** Whether intensity-to-colour and pattern-to-shape mappings from Rounds 1 and 2 hold up when both dimensions vary simultaneously, and critically, whether the two mappings operate independently of each other.
-If the dimensions are independent, then the colour response in Round 3 should reflect intensity (as in Round 1), and the shape response should reflect spatiotemporal pattern (as in Round 2), regardless of what the other dimension is doing.
+If the dimensions are independent, then the colour response in Round 3 should reflect intensity (as in Round 1), and the shape response should reflect vibrotactile pattern (as in Round 2), regardless of what the other dimension is doing.
 Any interaction between the two would suggest the dimensions are not perceptually separable.

 **Dependent variables recorded:** `color_hue`, `color_brightness`, and `shape_value`.